Marc Gilbert PH.D.

 NEH Endowed Chair of World History

 Marc Jason Gilbert received a Ph.D in History from UCLA and for many years thereafter was Professor of History and co-Director of programs in South and Southeast Asia in the University System of Georgia, which conferred upon him the title of Distinguished Professor in 1998.
-During that time, he received American Institute for Indian Studies and Fulbright (seminar) awards, and was elected to the first Executive Council of the American Institute of Afghanistan Studies.
+During that time, he received American Institute for Indian Studies and Fulbright-supported experiences in India and Tanzania.
+His early fieldwork in Afghanistan led to his election as a member of the first Executive Council of the American Institute of Afghanistan Studies.
+He was also an external fellow of the Center for International and Strategic Studies and conducted fieldwork on mainland Indochina and Yemen.
 From 2006 to 2019, he was the holder of the National Endowment for the Humanities-supported Endowed Chair in World History at Hawai’i Pacific University, where he founded the World History Association of Hawaii (2007 to present).
-He was appointed the Editor of the e-journal World History Connected, published by the George Mason University Press, with editorial offices at Hawaii Pacific University (2008 to present) and was elected President of the World History Association (2012-2014).
+He was Editor of the e-journal World History Connected, (2008-2024) published by the George Mason University Press, with the initial editorial offices at Hawaii Pacific University.
+He was elected President of the World History Association (2012-2014).
+In 2024, that association conferred upon him its highest honor, that of being a “Pioneer in World History.”

 At Hawaii Pacific University, he wrote and received grants to conduct several teacher-training workshops in world history for Hawaii teachers.
-These featured speakers from the mainland and were supported by Professor Jon Davidann.
+These featured speakers he invited from the mainland and were supported by Professor Jon Davidann.
 Both he and Professor Davidann assisted in two revisions of the Hawaii Department of Education’s world history standards.
-From 2009 onward, at the invitation of their governments, Gilbert organized international world history conferences in Cambodia, China, and Vietnam, all including teaching workshops, which he supplemented by similar activities in Turkey and Morocco, and at universities and academic meetings in the United States.
+From 2009 onward, at the invitation of their governments, Gilbert organized international world history conferences in Cambodia, China, and Vietnam, which included teaching workshops for local teachers and faculty, which he supplemented by similar activities in Turkey and Morocco, and at universities and academic meetings in the United States.

-Gilbert retired from full time teaching in 2019 to participate in the creation of State-to-State relationship between Hawaii and the Indian State of Goa on the Indian Ocean, centered on creating cultural, political, educational, and economic exchange.
+Gilbert retired from full time teaching to assist in the creation of a State-to-State relationship between Hawaii and the Indian State of Goa, bordering on the Indian Ocean, which is centered on creating cultural, political, educational, and economic exchange.
 The two states have powerful common interests, ranging from oceanography to maritime strategic affairs to shared Portuguese influences.
-This project appealed to HPU, and its initial empowering Memorandum of Understanding (MOU) was signed by Governor Ige with Gilbert in attendance.
-He returned from successful advance planning meetings in Goa just ahead of the COVID-19 epidemic, and is currently awaiting its resumption, as Goa has approved of an extension of that MOU, which now before India’s Foreign Ministry for final approval.
+This project appealed to HPU, and its initial empowering Memorandum of Understanding (MOU) was signed with Gilbert in attendance.
+This Spring he met with the Consul General of India to the United States seeking support for that program.
+He is a member of the Honolulu-based Gandhi International Institute for Peace, through which he supports peace activities and India-related events, and hosting visits of diplomatic and military guests in search of peace in the Pacific.

-While shepherding the Hawaii-Goa relationship towards its post-Covid-19 revival, Gilbert remains engaged in campus activities, such as occasional adjunct teaching, lending financial support to prizes for student scholarship, giving historic tours of downtown Honolulu for entering students, and playing in the occasional Faculty-Staff basketball contest as half-time entertainment at Varsity games, which, he says, he intends to do, “for as long as his knees will allow.”
-He can always be reached at mgilbert@hpu.edu..
+In 2020, Hawaii Pacific University conferred upon Gilbert the title of Professor Emeritus.
+He remains active in publishing, organizing, chairing and/or presenting papers at academic conferences.
+He remains engaged in campus activities, such as occasional adjunct teaching, lending financial support to prizes for student scholarship, giving historic tours of downtown Honolulu for entering students, and playing in the occasional Faculty-Staff basketball contest as half-time entertainment at Varsity games, which, he says, he intends to do, “for as long as his knees will allow.”
+He can always be reached at mgilbert@hpu.edu.